Name resolution¶

 - These refer to modules.

-- They can be simple names, qualified references (in import statements), or selections.
+- They can be simple names, qualified references (in import statements), selections, or instantiations.

 - Type expressions